The difference between the synchronous and asynchronous speed - also named rated speed - is

-When the motor starts rotating the slip is 100 % and the voltage is at maximum.
-The slip and voltage are reduced when rotor starts to turn.
+When the motor starts rotating the slip is 100 % and the motor current is at maximum.
+The slip and motor current are reduced when the rotor starts to turn.

 Frequency decrease when slip decrease.

 Inductive reactance depends on the frequency and the slip.
-When the rotor is not turning, the frequency and slip are at maximum and so is the inductive reactance.
+When the rotor is not turning, the slip frequency is at maximum and so is the inductive reactance.

 The inductive reactance will change with the slip since the rotor impedance is the phase sum of the constant resistance and the variable inductive reactance.